wso2-attic/puppet-is/README.md

 This repository contains the Puppet modules for WSO2 Identity Server and the profiles related to Identity Server Analytics.

+## Supported Puppet Versions

-These modules are supported for Puppet 5.4.0
+- Puppet 5.4.0

 ## Quick Start Guide
 1. Download a product package.
 Product packages can be downloaded and copied to a local directory, or downloaded from a remote location.